qube-ai/webthing-arduino/README.md

 ## Message Schema
 ![Schema](https://img.shields.io/badge/Schema-Qube%20Things-blue.svg)

-- Set Property. `The setProperty message type is sent from a web client to a Web Thing in order to set the value of one or more of its properties.
-This is equivalent to a PUT request on a Property resource URL using the REST API, but with the WebSocket API a property value can be changed multiple times in quick succession over an open socket and multiple properties can be set at the same time.`
+- `Set Property` The setProperty message type is sent from a web client to a Web Thing in order to set the value of one or more of its properties.
+This is equivalent to a PUT request on a Property resource URL using the REST API, but with the WebSocket API a property value can be changed multiple times in quick succession over an open socket and multiple properties can be set at the same time.
 ```json
 {
   "messageType": "setProperty",